Gerber multitool

 A "Multiplier 400 Compact Sport" Gerber multi-tool, in the open position, with all tools partially opened.

-A Gerber multitool is a compact Multi-tool made by Gerber Legendary Blades, part of the Fiskars Corporation.
+Gerber multitools are a line of compact multitools made by Gerber Legendary Blades, part of the Fiskars Corporation.

-There are similarities and differences between the Gerber multitool and tools made by Leatherman.
+There are similarities and differences between Gerber multitools and tools made by Leatherman.
 Some of the Gerber tools are accessed by opening the handles, but no longer unique to Gerber is a system in which the pliers slide straight out from the end.
 The sliding Safe-T-Loc system (similar to the Blackie Collins "Bolt Action" lock) locks each tool securely in place.

-Different sizes of Gerber tool are available, with various combinations of components from the mundane (screwdrivers) to the esoteric (demolition detonator crimps), and from the key-chain sized, like the "Shortcut" to hefty, 8 oz models like the "Diesel".
+Different sizes of Gerber multitools are available, with various combinations of components from the mundane (screwdrivers) to the esoteric (demolition detonator crimps), and from the key-chain sized, like the "Shortcut", to hefty, 8 oz models like the "Diesel".

 The company is based in Portland, Oregon, USA.
 It was acquired by Fiskars in 1986.
 Portland remains the headquarters of the Finnish company's outdoor recreation group.